This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 This natural mineral was also easily shaped and molded and added strength and durability.
 Most importantly, asbestos effectively withstands extreme heat and fire, which is exactly what refractory materials need.

 For several decades, Plibrico used asbestos in nearly all its refractory products.
-These products included the custom monolithic pieces the company was best known for.
-Plibrico also used asbestos in other products like insulating cement, coatings for boilers and furnaces, casting materials, and various types of insulation and coverings.
+These products included the custom monolithic pieces for which the company was most known.

 During the time Plibrico used asbestos, many people risked asbestos exposure.
 Anyone who handled asbestos and anyone working in the same facility was put at risk of being harmfully exposed.